-The bank's management have a clear understanding of the value drivers that impact on profitability.
+Strategic risk is the risk associated with factors (internal or external) which threaten the ability of a business to meet its goals (short- and/or long-term).
+The bank's management have a clear understanding of the value drivers that impact on its clients, operations, financial outcomes and sustainability.
 The bank does not specifically provide capital for strategic risk because it is contained within the capital buffer determined by the bank's comprehensive stress testing.
 It is also minimal as historical loss from this risk type is negligible.